 - This gives us the perfect opportunity to teach you about proper oral hygiene techniques.

 - We can check for cavities.
-There are a number of forms of tooth decay that can affect infants and small children.
-Tooth decay can develop at a rapid pace, going from the hard outer enamel layer of a tooth to the softer insides of a tooth within six months.
+There are several forms of tooth decay that can affect infants and small children.
+Tooth decay can develop at a rapid pace, going from the hard-outer enamel layer of a tooth to the softer insides of a tooth within six months.

 - We can watch for developmental problems.

-- Most importantly, we want your child to develop a positive image of the dentist so your child will look forward to any visits for years to come.
+- Most importantly, we make it fun!
+Stickers, Rubber Ducks, Toothbrushes.
+We only get one chance at a first impression.
+We want your child to develop a positive image of the dentist so your child will look forward to any visits for years to come.

 Our Mundelein office provides a wide array of dental treatments in order to prevent tooth decay and repair teeth.
 Some of our treatments include: